BertaBescos/EmptyCities_SLAM/README.md

 ## Citation
-If you use this code for your research, please cite our journal paper Empty Cities: a Dynamic-Object-Invariant Space for visual SLAM</a>:
+If you use this code for your research, please cite ours papers:

 ```
 @article{bescos2019empty,